wallarm/ingress-plus/CONTRIBUTING.md

 ### Project Structure

 * This Ingress Controller is written in Go and supports both the open source NGINX software and NGINX Plus.
+* The project follows a standard Go project layout
-* The main code resides under `/nginx-controller`
+    * The main code is found at `cmd/nginx-ingress/`
+    * The internal code is found at `internal/`
+    * Build files for Docker and CI are found under `build/`
+    * Deployment yaml files, and Helm files are found at `deployments/`
-* The project dependencies reside in the `/vendor`.
+    * The project dependencies are found at `vendor/`.
 We use  [dep](https://github.com/golang/dep) for managing dependencies.

 ## Contributing